quicwg/base-drafts/draft-ietf-quic-transport.md

 The closing and draining connection states exist to ensure that connections close cleanly and that delayed or reordered packets are properly discarded.
-These states SHOULD persist for at least three times the current Probe Timeout (PTO) interval as defined in {{QUIC-RECOVERY}}.
+These states SHOULD persist for at least three times the current PTO interval as defined in {{QUIC-RECOVERY}}.

 Disposing of connection state prior to exiting the closing or draining state could result in an endpoint generating a stateless reset unnecessarily when it